 Mr. Pointer brings a wealth of his own personal experience of not only representing others who were abused by the police but himself as well.
 In 2019, Pointer filed a lawsuit against Oakland Police Department for being pulled over and made to crawl on the ground under threats of being shot because his car supposedly fit the description of someone who had fired an AK-47 from a silver car earlier in the day!
 He turned that death defying experience into a short film called “Dead Right” which Pointer uses to educate the public on how to survive such an all too common encounter.

-Mr. Pointer enjoys taking on cases against large and powerful corporations on behalf of the "little guy."
+On June 27, 2022, Mr. Pointer recently won at trial a record setting $21 Million verdict against Fremont police officers for shooting and killing sixteen-years-old Elena Mondragon.
+Mr. Pointer also enjoys taking on cases against large and powerful corporations on behalf of the “little guy.”
 For example, he represented over 10,000 victims of the Richmond Chevron Refinery Fire in 2012.
 He has taken on countless other cases against the likes of nationally recognized corporations.
 Pointer has dedicated his life to fighting for the people, and using the law as a shield and a sword for the most vulnerable of our communities.

 Pointer has had the benefit of representing a diverse range of clients from celebrities like Superbowl Defensive End Michael Bennett to the most vulnerable and overlooked people in our communities against police, corporations and whomever else dares to exploit the people.